 The best performing equity asset is then evaluated on an absolute momentum basis to ensure positive performance over the risk-free rate of return.

 Why Just 3 Assets?

-Given the endless possibilities, why does Gary just evaluate three different major asset classes?
+Given the endless possibilities, why does Dual Momentum, as shared by Gary Antonacci, just evaluate three different major asset classes?

 Here are a few examples adding different asset classes such as precious metals, separating emerging markets and developed markets, and adding real estate.

 Sharpe Ratio: 0.70

 Backtest Results: Dual Momentum with Separated Developed and Emerging (17 years)

 Annual CAGR: +11.86%

 Backtest Results: Basic Dual Momentum + Precious Metals (20 years)